kkemple/behave-immutable/README.md

 In most cases when you want to update a model/store, you will also want access to it's previous states, in a lot of frameworks this is something you have to design on your own even though this is how a model should behave.

-`BehaveImmutable` depends on Facebook's [Immutable](http://facebook.github.io/immutable-js/) library under the hood, when you pull state from the stack it will return you an instance of Immutable.
+`behave-immutable` depends on Facebook's [Immutable](http://facebook.github.io/immutable-js/) library under the hood, when you pull state from the stack it will return you an instance of Immutable.

 ### Install